PPPeck313/GraphQL-Disjunctive-Union-Parser/README.md

 # GraphQL-Disjunctive-Union-Parser

+This tool was created to combat schemas with birdirectional relationships that certain code gen libraies would spin on forever.
+It became part of our workflow to pull the schema and drop unused fields that would cause recursive behavior by hand.
+This tool significantly improved our process

 1. Replace schema.graphql with the entirety of your schema</br>
 2. Replace schema-pruned.graphql with the fields nested inside the objects you want them removed from (#'s optional)</br>
 3. Run: ```./main.py```